kgaughan/dbkit/docs/overview.rst

 Requirements
 ============

-`dbkit` will work with Python 2.5, 2.6, and 2.7 without issue.
+`dbkit` will work with Python 2.6, 2.7, and 3.3+ without issue.
 It appears to have some minor issues with PyPy, but it ought to work fine.
-It's not yet compatible with Python 3.
+Since 0.2.3, it is no longer compatible with Python 2.5.

-`dbkit` has no dependencies other than requiring a database driver.
+`dbkit` has no dependencies other than requiring a database driver and six to allow Python 2 and Python 3 support.